thumbliner/thumbliner/bio.md

 The site is a self-contained frame of thought.<br>

-Even A.I. can translate and explain, but it takes a human to judge and make meaning.<br>
+Even A.I. can translate, but it takes a human to judge.<br>

-Your comments and questions are welcome, especially the silly ones.
-But please send three at a time.<br>
+All comments and questions are welcome, but please send three at a time.<br>

 cast [at] thumbliner [dot] com